arjunachari12/UKC-Express-Deploy/ukc-docker/README.md

 - Enable Hyper-V using the [instructions from Microsoft](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).
 - You must [enable virtualization](https://blogs.technet.microsoft.com/canitpro/2015/09/08/step-by-step-enabling-hyper-v-for-use-on-windows-10/) in the BIOS on your device.

+### 1.5.3.
+UKC logs
+You can see the UKC log files by logging into the Docker container for the EP and then finding the UKC logs.
+See [here](https://www.unboundtech.com/docs/UKC/UKC_User_Guide/HTML/Content/Products/UKC-EKM/UKC_User_Guide/Logs/A1.html) for more information about the UKC logs.

 ## 1.6.
 Tips

 ### 1.6.1.
 Installing Docker on CentOS 7